 If you do not see your textbook listed, then your professor may not have asked the Library to place the item on course reserves.
 Please reach out to your Subject Librarian, Kimberly Jackson to get more help with finding the item you need.

-To search for books or articles use Library Search on the library website.
+To search for eBooks, articles, media and more - use Library Search - the search field on the library homepage.

 The Claremont Colleges Library use the Library of Congress Classification System to organize physical books in the library.
 Our science section can be found on the first (1st) floor of the Honnold side of the building.
 Below, you will find a list of subjects and the call number grouping in which they may be found.

 Are you struggling with searching and want to learn more effective strategies?
 Take an easy 10-minute Library tutorial to learn how to search like a scholar!
 Reduce your stress when searching and quickly learn techniques that will equip you for life.

 In the sciences, a primary source describes original research, while a secondary source analyzes or comments on a primary source or sources.
 For example, a research article is primary literature because it describes an original experiment and its results, while a review article is secondary literature because it collates multiple research articles to describe the current state of the field.
 A tertiary source is an index or consolidation of primary and secondary sources.

 The databases below can help you find primary and secondary literature in the sciences.
 While searching, you can narrow your results to primary literature, ebooks and more.

 View the Database Directory for on-going updates to our subscriptions.

 Find more eBooks in our collections by using Library Search (search field on Library homepage).
 Be sure to apply The Claremont Colleges Library filter and filter again by eBook format.
 Find all eBook Collections by going to the Library Homepage > Databases > Databases by Format > eBooks.